Tidy Tip Tuesday - No More Wasted Salad

 1. The salad bowls I use (instead of a large serving bowl) fit better in the dishwasher and I can get more dishes in without the one large serving bowl taking up a lot of space.
 Or, if I had chosen to wash it by hand, it saves me from that.

-2. It saves room in the frig if I were to decide to save the salad that is left over from the big serving bowl (some keep okay), thus it also saves storage containers from being dirtied and washed.
+2. It saves room in the fridge. if I were to decide to save the salad that is left over from the big serving bowl (some keep okay without salad dressing), thus it also saves storage containers from being dirtied and washed.

 3. It saves refrigerator space and storage containers that would be used to store the salad dressing.
 It also saves the time making up the dressing and the tools and containers used for that process.